-- In Harry Potter and the Sorcerer’s Stone, the scar on his forehead symbolizes not only his past but his future.
+- In Harry Potter and the Sorcerer’s Stone, the scar on Harry's forehead symbolizes not only his past but his future.

 Has anyone ever reprimanded you for your tone?
-Tone tells us a lot about what a character is thinking, or the feeling the poem is trying to portray.
-It can be a happy, energetic, or even melancholy tone.
+Tone tells us a lot about what a character is thinking or the feeling the poem is trying to portray.
+There are many examples of tone, including a happy, energetic or even melancholy tone.

 - Not even the brightness of the sun was enough to block out the dark cloud she could feel hovering over her head. (melancholy tone)